Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Quantum simulation of chemistry

-The experimental observations presented here raise the question of whether they are present in other double-well systems, like the type of double-well involved in modeling chemical reactions.
-This may prove useful for investigations of problems relevant to chemistry (see, for example, \cite{schlawin_continuously_2021} and references therein).
-To investigate this, we run a Lindbladian simulation for the chemical system with Hamiltonian $\hat{H}/ \hbar = \hat{p}^2/2 + k_4 \hat{x}^4 - k_2 \hat{x}^2 + k_1 \hat{x}$, including single photon loss and gain with rate $\kappa/k_4 = 0.025$ and at temperature $n_\mathrm{th}= 0.05$.
-These parameters lie in the ranges accessible by our system.
-Note that the dissipation model remains that of a high-quality factor linear oscillator, and we work under the hypothesis that this dissipation model captures the relevant phenomenology for applications in chemistry.
-With this, we will answer our question affirmatively: our experimental observations are predicted to be present in other double-well systems.
-On the one hand, the green-black line in Fig. \ref{fig:chemical black mamba} \textbf{A} depicts the maximum lifetime as a function of well-asymmetry and well-depth, showing that - just like in our experiment (Fig. \ref{fig:mamba} \textbf{A}, \textbf{B}) - a small asymmetry increases the lifetime significantly (see also Fig. \ref{fig:black_mamba_vs_staircase} \textbf{A}, \textbf{B} and Fig. \ref{fig:chemical black mamba} \textbf{B}).
+With this framework, we answer our question affirmatively: our experimental observations are predicted to be present in other double-well systems.
+On the one hand, the green-black line in Fig. \ref{fig:chemical black mamba} \textbf{A} depicts the maximum lifetime as a function of well-asymmetry and well-depth, showing that - just like in our experiment (Fig. \ref{fig:mamba} \textbf{A}, \textbf{B}) - a small asymmetry increases the lifetime significantly (see also Fig. \ref{fig:black_mamba_vs_staircase} and Fig. \ref{fig:chemical black mamba} \textbf{B}).
 On the other hand, \cref{fig:chemical black mamba} \textbf{C} depicts a horizontal linecut of Fig. \ref{fig:chemical black mamba} \textbf{A} and clearly reveals the same width alternation (broad-narrow-broad) as discovered and explained in our experiment (see Fig. \ref{fig:exponentials}).
 The finding of these two unexpected effects shows that our asymmetric Kerr parametric oscillator setup is already able to produce meaningful predictions for chemical quantum rate theory.

 Double-well systems have been extensively studied in various contexts \cite{so_trapped-ion_2024, sias_resonantly_2007}, including in superconducting circuits \cite{devoret_resonant_1984, yu_energy_2004, dutton_electromagnetically_2006, yu_multi-photon_2005}.
 However, we speculate that the unique combination of precise real-time microwave control, complete tunability over Hamiltonian parameters, experimental stability, fast repetition rates, and high-fidelity readout in our setup explains why we observed effects not previously reported.